-The purpose of the Royal College of Pathologists' assessment system in medical microbiology is to:
+The purpose of the Royal College of Pathologists' assessment system in medical virology is to:

-- indicate suitability of choice at an early stage of the chosen career path - indicate the capability and potential of a trainee through tests of applied knowledge and skill relevant to the specialty - demonstrate readiness to progress to the next stage(s) of training having met the required standard of the previous stage - provide feedback to the trainee about progress and learning needs - support trainees to progress at their own pace by measuring a trainee's capacity to achieve competencies for their chosen career path - help to identify trainees who should change direction or leave the specialty - drive learning demonstrated through the acquisition of knowledge and skill - enable the trainee to collect all necessary evidence for the ARCP - allow the trainee to gain Fellowship of The Royal College of Pathologists - provide evidence for the award of the CCT - assure the public that the trainee is ready for unsupervised professional practice.
+- indicate suitability of choice at an early stage of the chosen career path - indicate the capability and potential of a trainee through tests of applied knowledge and skill relevant to the specialty - demonstrate readiness to progress to the next stage(s) of training having met the required standard of the previous stage - provide feedback to the trainee about progress and learning needs - support trainees to progress at their own pace by measuring a trainee's capacity to achieve competencies for their chosen career path - help to identify trainees who should change direction or leave the specialty - drive learning demonstrated through the acquisition of knowledge and skill - enable the trainee to collect all necessary evidence for the ARCP - gain Fellowship of the Royal College of Pathologists - provide evidence for the award of the CCT - assure the public that the trainee is ready for unsupervised professional practice.

-A blueprint of the medical microbiology assessment system which is mapped to good medical practice can be viewed under 8.7.
+A blueprint of the medical virology assessment system which is mapped to GMP can be viewed in section 8.9.